 Assistance Animals in ACT Independent Schools

-Some Australians with disability currently use Assistance Animals as a disability support.
-For example, Assistance Animals have assisted people with severe vision impairment to successfully navigate through their communities for decades.
+Many Australians with disability use Assistance Animals as a disability support.
+For example, Assistance Animals have been assisting people with severe vision impairment to successfully navigate through their communities for decades.

-More recently, Assistance Animals have been used by people to manage a range of other types of need, including social and emotional support, diabetes and epilepsy (more examples are provided in section 4).
+People have used Assistance Animals to manage a range of needs, including social and emotional support, diabetes, and epilepsy (more examples are provided in section 4 of downloadable docx).

-The implementation of the National Disability Insurance Scheme (NDIS) has seen an increase in the use of Assistance Animals.
-Participants of the NDIS are now able to have the training of an assistance animal by an accredited provider if an assisted animal is effective and beneficial and meets the NDIS necessary criteria.
+The implementation of the National Disability Insurance Scheme (NDIS) in 2013 has seen a steady increase in the use of Assistance Animals.
+NDIS may fund the training of an assistance animal by an accredited provider if an assisted animal is effective and beneficial and meets the NDIS necessary criteria.